 David has blogged for Verizon‘s information security blog and recently started blogging about business travel for the Crowne Plaza Hotel & Resorts company.

-David’s YouTube video “The Conference Call” has been viewed more than 1 million times.
+David’s YouTube video “The Conference Call” has been viewed close to 2 million times.

 Some people really liked it.